Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 My world is better because Ezra is in it.
 Bigger.
 More exciting.
 Full of connections that would never have formed without him.

 In a trattoria in Italy, a woman from Brazil sat next to us.
-She also had a Labrador Retriever – a female.
+She also had a Labrador Retriever — a female dog.
 I've forgotten her name.
 But I won't forget how she spoke of her.
 She misses her so much.
-We started talking about what dogs like – her dog loved avocados.
+We started talking about what dogs like — her dog loved avocados.
 Ezra loves mangoes.

 The next day, walking through the vineyards — a man.
 He looks at Ezra and says: che bello!
 We communicated with hands and feet.
 He had two dogs like Ezra.
 I miss them.
 And his wife doesn't want any new ones.